KaranChugani/Personal-Projects/Classifying clothes with a CNN/readme.md

 9. Ankle boot

 More information on this dataset can be found in: [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist)

-From the plot it can be seen that

 ## Using PCA to explore the dataset: